terra-money/docs/docs/dev/spec-governance.md

 }
 ```

-Text Proposals are used to create general-purpose petitions, such as asking the Core team to implement a specific feature.
-The community can reference a passed Text Proposal to the core developers to indicate that a feature (requiring potentially a soft or hard fork) is in significant demand.
+Text Proposals are used to create general-purpose petitions, such as asking the core team to implement a specific feature.
+The community can reference a passed Text Proposal to the core developers to indicate that a feature that potentially requires a soft or hard fork is in significant demand.

 ### Parameter Change Proposals